pikajeff/cse15l-lab-reports/LabReport1.md

 - **no arguments** <br/>
 ![Image](cdNoArg.png) <br/>
 working directory: `/c/Users/sanka/lecture1` <br/>
-'cd' with no argument has no specific directory to go into, and takes us to the home directory, or `~` by default. <br/>
+`cd` with no argument has no specific directory to go into, and takes us to the home directory, or `~` by default. <br/>
 There was no error.
 - **path to directory** <br/>
 ![Image](cdDir.png) <br/>